 The PrimeWest Central County-Based Purchasing Initiative (since renamed PrimeWest Health) was established in December 1998 by a joint powers agreement with Big Stone, Douglas, Grant, McLeod, Meeker, Pipestone, Pope, Renville, Stevens, and Traverse Counties under the authority of Minn.
 Stat. § 471.59.
-Beltrami, Clearwater, and Hubbard Counties were later added to PrimeWest Health.
+In 2008, Beltrami, Clearwater, and Hubbard Counties joined the partnership.
+In 2023, Chippewa, Cottonwood, Jackson, Kandiyohi, Lac qui Parle, Lincoln, Lyon, Nobles, Redwood, Swift, and Yellow Medicine Counties were added to PrimeWest Health.
 Pipestone County has since joined Southwest Health and Human Services for public health and human services functions.
 The partnership is organized to directly purchase health care services for county residents who are eligible for Medical Assistance and General Assistance Medical Care as authorized by Minn.
 Stat. § 256B.692.
 County-based purchasing is the local control alternative favored for improved coordination of services to prepaid Medical Assistance programs in complying with Minnesota Department of Health requirements as set forth in Minn.
 Stat. chs.
 62D and 62N.